The best covered litter box reviews on this page will give you the information you need to make the best choice for your cat and your home.

 Things To Consider When Choosing A Covered Litter Box

-Get The Biggest Size
+Get The Biggest Size Covered Litter Box

 If you have a large cat definitely go for the biggest size.
 The cat needs to be able to comfortably turn around inside the litter box.
 Some large cats with a fluffy tail have been known to leave their tails hanging out of the opening, so bear this in mind when choosing.

-Which Box For a high pee-er?
+Which Covered Litter Box Is best For a high pee-er?

 Is your cat a high pee-er?
 Choose one of the boxes with a high back, at the point where the lower part of the box meets the upper part of the box.
 This will lessen the chance of pee spillage at the join.